Alec Ryncavage

 Alec Joseph Ryncavage (born March 27, 2001) is an American businessman and politician.
 He is a Republican member of the Pennsylvania House of Representatives, representing the 119th District since 2023.
-Ryncavage became the first Republican to represent the district since its creation in 1968.

 Early life and career

-Ryncavage was born on March 27, 2001, in Pennsylvania.
-He was raised Catholic.
+Ryncavage was born on March 27, 2001, in Pennsylvania, to Danielle and David Ryncavage, Sr. He was raised Catholic.
 While still in junior high school, Ryncavage became a freelance web developer, creating his own anti-virus software at age 14.
 He later founded his own cybersecurity company, CYBIOT.

 Ryncavage graduated from Wyoming Valley West High School in 2019.

 Political career

-In 2019, Ryncavage ran for a seat on the Borough Council of Plymouth, Pennsylvania and won, becoming at age 18 the youngest person ever elected to the council.
+In 2019, Ryncavage ran for a seat on the Borough Council of Plymouth, Pennsylvania.
+His platform included fiscal conservatism and community revitalization.
+He won, becoming at age 18 the youngest person ever elected to the council.

-In 2022, Ryncavage announced his intention to run for Pennsylvania State Representative from the 119th District, to replace retiring State Representative Gerald Mullery.
-He won the Republican primary election, and went on to defeat Democrat Vito Malacari in the general election.
-At 21 years of age, Ryncavage is the youngest member of the Pennsylvania House of Representatives.
+In 2022, Ryncavage announced his intention to run for Pennsylvania State Representative from the 119th District and replace retiring State Representative Gerald Mullery.
+He won the Republican primary election and went on to defeat Democratic candidate Vito Malacari in the general election.
+At 21 years of age, Ryncavage was the youngest member of the House and the youngest person elected since Michael Cassidy in 1976.
+In the 2024 election, he won with a two-to-one margin against Democratic challenger Megan Kocher.

 Political positions

+Ryncavage defines himself as a "moderate Republican" who grew up in a Democratic family in a heavily Democratic hometown.

 Abortion

-Ryncavage describes himself as "personally pro-life", but according to himself, has "never supported an outright ban on abortion."
+Ryncavage describes himself as "personally pro-life," but according to himself, has "never supported an outright ban on abortion."
 He supports exceptions to abortion bans for rape, incest, and protecting the life of the mother.
+He has indicated support for limiting abortions after 16 to 20 weeks of pregnancy as opposed to Pennsylvania's current limit at 24 weeks.
 Ryncavage opposes late-term abortions and taxpayer-funded abortions.

 Criminal justice and policing

+Ryncavage opposes defunding the police.
+When running for Plymouth Borough Council, he voiced support for stricter code enforcement.
+During his time on council, he advocated for hiring more police officers.

 In 2022, Ryncavage supported the passage of the Officer John Wilding Law, which made it a felony should bodily harm come to a law enforcement officer as a result of a suspect fleeing arrest.